 The following antibiotics are typically given for patients with a recurrent CDI:

-- For a second recurrence, the following treatments are recommended: Vancomycin by mouth taper or pulse 125 mg 4 times per day for 10 days, then rifaximin 400 mg 3 times per day for 20 days or fidaxomicin 200 mg 2 times per day for 10 days, or Fecal microbiota transplantation (see below).Note: Fidaxomicin is more expensive than metronidazole and vancomycin.
-Because of this, the insurance provider may only cover the cost of this antibiotic in certain circumstances (for example, if someone has recurrent CDI even after treatment with metronidazole or vancomycin).
-If a patient has recurrent CDI, they should speak with their doctor to see if fidaxomicin may be right for them.
+- For a second recurrence, the following treatments are recommended: Vancomycin by mouth taper or pulse 125 mg 4 times per day for 10 days, then rifaximin 400 mg 3 times per day for 20 days or fidaxomicin 200 mg 2 times per day for 10 days, or Fecal microbiota transplantation (see below).Note: Fidaxomicin is more expensive than vancomycin.
+Because of this, the insurance provider may only cover the cost of this antibiotic in certain circumstances (for example, if someone has recurrent CDI even after treatment vancomycin).
+If a patient has recurrent CDI, they should ask their doctor to see if fidaxomicin may be right for them.